Jtreu/sleeplog-app/README.md

   - Neurologist role asks patients for permissions to view entries
   - Patient role receives permission requests to view entries
   - Add a indroductory sequence for first-time users
+  - Change your profile picture using the imageSourceManipulator.js util
 * Add service worker for offline support

 ## Technologies